 A bachelor's degree in Early Childhood Education is available in its entirety through Lake Superior State University on the campus of North Central Michigan College.
 A list of required courses for that program, incorporating North Central's Associate of Applied Science in Early Childhood Education, is provided on a curriculum guide sheet.
-Students should contact the Early Childhood Education Coordinator (231-439-6224), Student Services (231-348-6605) or LSSU's Petoskey office at 231-348-6623.
+Students should contact

+For Communications, choose COM 111 For Natural Science, choose BIO 133 For Social Science, choose SOC 171 the Early Childhood Education Coordinator (231-439-6224), Student Services (231-348-6605) or LSSU's Petoskey office at 231-348-6623.